tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes:**<br>
 * To enhance your viewing experience, you can opt for full-screen mode in LinkMeIn!
-Nevertheless, even if you prefer not to use full screen, rest assured that most of LinkMeIn;s feature will still function flawlessly.
+Nevertheless, even if you prefer not to use full screen, rest assured that LinkMeIn's features will still function flawlessly.
 </div>

 # Navigating the User Guide